Google Playstore Nearby Share is the latest feature on Playstore that all Android users should know about.

 Apps these days need to be updated frequently and regularly.
 If you use an Android device, then you’ll have to update apps via Google Playstore.
 This is especially true in the case of apps owned or managed by Google LLC or Facebook.
 They seem to be updated daily!
 Other apps, thankfully, are not updated as frequently and one could get a breather in between updates.
 This is very true of games for the most part but the updates for games like PUBG or CODM are huge!
 We are talking gigabytes.

 For most people, the traditional method of updating apps is by using data or Wi-Fi on Playstore.
-The other methods are by side-loading them either from your friends or a third-party website.
+The other method is by side-loading them either from your friends or a third-party website.

 For the above reasons, most people prefer to receive app updates from friends via Xender and side-load them.